 - Edna St. Vincent Millay

 If Chaos is the law of nature, as Henry Adams believed, then our universal passion for Order "is the dream of man.”
-Beauty manifests itself both in orderly image composition and in order-making activities such as designing, constructing, shaping, collecting, containing, transmitting, and transporting; and each of these zones of action is the subject of a gallery among this set.
+Beauty manifests itself both in orderly image composition and in photographs of order-making activities such as

 To the extent that a principle of good order lies at the heart of a certain kind of beauty, it is to be found and celebrated in many places where artists seldom looked before.
-One locates the penumbral beauty of order in a profligate range of unlikely contexts, such as in the way that a field irrigation gate can make water quiver in a satisfyingly precise moire pattern; or in the complex interplay of rigorous system versus random improvisation in German railway wiring.
-We find it, too, in the mighty, color-speckled canyonlands of empty plastic milk bottles bundled and stacked carefully for recycling at a collection center.
+Such as in the way that a field irrigation gate can make water quiver in a satisfyingly precise moire pattern.
+Or in the complex interplay of rigorous system versus random improvisation in German railway wiring.
+We can spot ordered beauty, too, in the color-speckled canyonlands of empty plastic milk bottles bundled and stacked for recycling at a collection center.

-We find handsomeness, further, among objects in a photograph that look sensibly ordered in their display, or that appear to have been exactingly optimized.
-That is, I find that we like scenes whose objects have the uncanny, parsimonious property of looking "just right" for their place or purpose.
+Good image composition is, in itself, an obviously essential aesthetic dimension, but the arrangement of elements also entails something more.
+We find handsomeness among objects in a photograph that look sensibly ordered in their display, or that appear to have been exactingly optimized.
+That is, we are drawn toward scenes whose objects have the uncanny, parsimonious property of looking "just right" for their place or purpose.

-This notion of beauty that emerges from visual order and from order-making activities could, at first glance, seem to be merely a derivative of Plato's famous theory that visual aesthetics proceed primarily from the principle of techne, that is, from refined measurement, correct proportion, symmetry and harmony.
+This notion of beauty that emerges from visual order and from order-making activities could seem, at first, to be merely a derivative of Plato's famous theory that visual aesthetics proceed primarily from the principle of techne, that is, from refined measurement, correct proportion, symmetry and harmony.